Flipping Websites: How to Make Money Buying and Selling Online Assets

 I still own the site as I see more growth potential, and I don't mind collecting the cash flow from earnings.
 However, I do expect to flip this site in the next 12 to 18 months.

-The second example I have to share is from Jon Gillham.
+The second website flipping example I have to share is from Jon Gillham.
 He purchased a site for $53k and then sold it for $334k just 8 months later!

 He was able to buy a niche site that was monetized with Amazon Associates.
-Then he actually developed, manufactured, and started selling one of the best selling items on his site.
-So, instead of referring traffic to Amazon as an affiliate (and make 4 to 6% commissions), he was able to send traffic to his own Amazon FBA listings and make significantly more on each sale.
+Then he actually developed, manufactured, and started selling one of the best-selling items on his site.
+So, instead of referring traffic to Amazon as an affiliate (and making 4 to 6% commissions), he was able to send traffic to his own Amazon FBA listings and make significantly more on each sale.

-Then of course, he also generated lots of sales directly from Amazon and this dramatically increased the value of the traffic.
-He was able to build his own funnel to collect email addresses which further built his list he was able to market to.
+Then, of course, he also generated lots of sales directly from Amazon, dramatically increasing the traffic value.
+He was able to build his own funnel to collect email addresses which further built the list he was able to market to.

 Here's a quick screenshot showing how he built his email/sales funnel: